iracleous/HrProjectNbg-2024/HrProjectNbg-2024/Readme.md

 5. Define connection string, add in program.cs
 6. migration

-7. Manage the employees -> scaffold a controller,  add to the main menu
+7. Manage the employees -> scaffold a MVC controller,  add to the main menu

 8. make sure that the manager is shown

-9. create Web API for employee
+9. scaffold Web API controller for employee

 10. add API request to add a manager to an employee
 11. add API request to add employee to a department